 The real estate requirements for staging/work areas and access routes have not been yet been identified.
 Once known, this report will be updated to account for those required lands.
 There are no temporary easements required for borrowing or disposal purposes.

 Exhibit "B" provides a summary of the real estate requirements for the Project as well as the list of impacted parcels.
 The recommended estates are provided in Exhibit "C" herein.
 The size of the real estate interests required for the Project as identified in this report are estimations based on available Geographic Information System (GIS) data.
-Since the Project is at a feasibility level study, the precise size and location of required easements will be identified at the Project's pre-construction, engineering and design (PED) phase.
+Since the Project is at a feasibility level study, the precise size and location of required easements will be identified at the Project's preconstruction, engineering and design (PED) phase.

 The Sponsor will be advised to obtain a land survey and legal descriptions for all lands acquired to identify precise size and boundary limits and to obtain title insurance on all acquired property to protect against "defects" in title and to identify potential encumbrances.
+A Subordination of Mortgage is required for all easements on properties that have an existing mortgage to ensure the easement will remain in effect in the event of a foreclosure.
+The Sponsor will need to work with property owners and their mortgage lender to sign an agreement allowing the mortgage to be subordinate to the easement.